xdpirate/calorific/README.md

 This can be toggled on and off at will, and will apply on the next page load.
 You can enable it, update, then disable it again if you'd like, but I definitely don't recommend keeping it on if you're running in an untrusted environment where other people may have access to Calorific.

+## Medical and nutritional disclaimer

+Nothing contained within this software is to be construed as professional advice; medical, nutritional or otherwise.
+It is merely a tool to assist the user in managing their own nutrition.
+Always consult with a doctor or nutritionist before significantly altering your diet.

 ## License

 Calorific is free and open source software, licensed under the GNU General Public License v3.0.